 7. You may need to wait a few minutes for this change to propagate before you can continue onto the next step.
 Refresh the page and when you see the A record changes in effect, continue on to step 8.
-This is what it should look like:

-10. Once you’ve saved your changes, it may take some time for the changes to propagate (anywhere from a few minutes to 48 hours).
+9. Once you’ve saved your changes, it may take some time for the changes to propagate (anywhere from a few minutes to 48 hours).
 You can check if the changes have propagated in the next step.

-11. Log into PhotoShelter and navigate to the General Settings page by clicking “Website” > “General Settings.”
+10. Log into PhotoShelter and navigate to the General Settings page by clicking “Website” > “General Settings.”

-12. In the “Custom Domain (CNAME) field,” enter in your custom domain name, including “www.”
+11. In the “Custom Domain (CNAME) field,” enter in your custom domain name, including “www.”
 For example, if your custom domain is “myname.com,” you’d want to enter in “www.myname.com.”

-13. Click the “Save Settings” button.
+12. Click the “Save Settings” button.
 If you get an error message, it may be that you need to wait a bit longer for your CNAME record to propagate.
 If the “SSL status” shows as “in process,” that means the CNAME record was set up properly.
 It generally takes 5-20 minutes for the SSL certificate to generate (this is what ensures your domain is loaded over a secure connection).
 Once it’s active, your custom domain should successfully load to your PhotoShelter site.